Circumpolar Rock Garden

 grower.
 In Spring 2006 it looks extremely good.
 I

-creeping shoots are well over six feet now.
+are well over six feet now.
+I had to remove 4 runners

 Gaultheria procumbens (Wintergreen, Box Berry, Ground